Data Quality Metric Library

 Consequence of Poor Quality Data

-Very long treatment lengths have the potential to impact the results of the ONRC Amenity Performance Measures.length.
+Very long treatment lengths have the potential to impact the results of the ONRC and ONF Amenity Performance Measures.

 Potential reason(s) for not being at the expected standard unique to this metric